London Gatwick Disruption

 - Check flight details with your airline as soon as possible, if your flight is cancelled you may be better off staying at home.

 - Keep checking for up to date information about the airport either through Airport Guide’s Twitter or by calling the airline directly.
 Contacting your airline – even by just checking their website – is one of the best ways to find out what the latest news is.

 - Try to stay calm, you’re in safe hands, the airlines know what they are doing and if your flight has been delayed or cancelled it is for your own safety!

 - If your flight has been cancelled make sure your airline transfers your flight.

 - Probably the most important one, leave yourself plenty of time to get to the airport as driving to the airport is probably the most dangerous part of your journey.
-The main thing is try to stay calm, the airlines are doing everything they can to get your flight in the air without putting anyone in jeopardy.
+The main thing is to try to stay calm, the airlines are doing everything they can to get your flight in the air without putting anyone in jeopardy.

 Find out if you are owed compensation for your flight delay or cancellation!

 If my flight is cancelled by the airline what am I entitled to?